 - Add all of the ingredients to the blender in the order listed.
 Blend on high for at least 2 minutes or until smooth.
 Scrape down the sides of the blender as needed.
 The smoothie will be very thick.

 - Pour into a bowl and add toppings.
 Store any leftover smoothie covered in the refrigerator for up to 8-10 hours.

-- Frozen fruit is key to the smoothie's super thick texture.
+- Frozen Fruit: The key to the smoothie’s super thick texture.
 You can use 1 cup frozen mango instead of the banana or 1/2 cup frozen mango instead of the frozen pineapple.
 Just as tasty!

-- I use a pineapple flavor coconut water.
+- Coconut Water: I use a pineapple flavor coconut water.
 Any kind works.
 Milk can be substituted for the coconut water.
 Sometimes I use unsweetened vanilla almond milk instead.
 Any milk works.

 I hope you try this green smoothie bowl!
 If you do, tell me which toppings you use.
 Always looking for more green smoothie bowl inspiration.
 If drinking smoothies is more your style, check out my glowing skin smoothie.
 I swear by it.